semaphoreci/docs/docs/essentials/using-secrets.md

   ...
 ```

-#### Project level secrets
+#### Project-level secrets

-Project level secrets are included in jobs same as organization level secrets, just add the secret name
+Project-level secrets are included in jobs same as organization-level secrets, just add the secret name
 in the same way and the secret will be in your jobs.
-It is important to note that when organization level
+It is important to note that if organization-level
-and project level secrets with the same name is used in a job organization level secret is ignored.
+and project-level secret with the same name are used simultaneously, the project-level secret will take precedence.

 ## Creating and managing secrets

-When creating secrets, we recommend that you make it available to the smallest subset of projects possible.
+When creating secrets, we recommend that you make them available to the smallest subset of projects possible.
 To do this, you can use access policies to control which projects can use which of the organization's secrets.
 Organization-level secrets let you share secrets between multiple projects,
 which reduces the need for creating duplicate secrets.
 Updating an organization secret in